29 new training bursaries awarded

 Saul’s bursary is funded by the Anthony and Elizabeth Mellows Charitable Settlement and Kendrick Hobbs. - Amanda Boachie, from London, runs Forty-Four Words, Britain’s first Black-owned experimental publisher specialising in handmade-to-order books.
 She will take four bookbinding courses at CityLit and undertake one-to-one training with Piotr Jarosz.
 Amanda aspires to become a role model and mentor for Black women looking to explore bookbinding, helping to pave the way for more diverse participation in the craft industry.

 Amanda’s bursary is funded by the Maxwell Hanrahan Foundation. - Chanelle Brown, from East London, has struggled to pursue her craft of woodturning while supporting herself financially.
-She will train one-to-one with Mick Hanbury at Hope Woodturning, to progressing to sculptural forms and advanced finishing techniques.
-As well as earning a living as a maker, Chanelle would like to sharing woodturning with young-people in London who might not otherwise get the opportunity.
+She will train one-to-one with Mick Hanbury at Hope Woodturning, progressing to sculptural forms and advanced finishing techniques.
+As well as earning a living as a maker, Chanelle would like to share woodturning with young-people in London who might not otherwise get the opportunity.

 Chanelle’s bursary is funded by the National Lottery Heritage Fund and made possible by money raised by National Lottery players. - Sacha Chandisingh, from Brighton, showed potential as a ballet dancer as a child but was unable to pursue her dream, so instead she channelled her interest into tutu making.
 She will train one-to-one with Federica Romano and take a short course at Hand & Lock.
 Sacha plans to set up her own business at a tutu maker in both the ‘pancake’ and Romantic styles.